Police: Man shoots woman, turns gun on self in Brier Creek home

-Breaking: @raleighpolice on the scene of a death investigation near Brier Creek Country Club @ABC11_WTVD pic.twitter.com/5FrJoHtXp5— Michael Perchick (@MichaelPerchick) July 4, 2018

-It happened at a home at 9409 Misty Creek Lane at the intersection of Dellcian Court.
+It happened at a home in the 9400 block of Misty Creek Lane at the intersection of Dellcian Court before 4:30 p.m.

 Two American flags are placed outside the Raleigh home where two lives were lost in a murder-suicide, reported on the Fourth of July.
 Police say Nicholas Talarico shot Ashley Talarico to death, then killed himself.
 It’s unclear if the flags were already there before the tragedy. pic.twitter.com/FeKCcqtNBO— Gloria Rodriguez (@GloriaABC11) July 5, 2018